| Factor | Assessment |

 8. How Region Alert Monitors El Salvador

 English-language media covers El Salvador during major crises.
-The daily security developments that matter to operations teams — road closures, protests, local crime patterns, regulatory changes — travel through Spanish channels first.
+The daily security developments that matter to operations teams such as road closures, protests, local crime patterns, regulatory changes, travel through Spanish channels first.

 Region Alert monitors: